MichaelCade/90DaysOfDevOps/Days/day54.md

 **LoadBalancer** - Creates an external load balancer in the current cloud, we are using minikube but also if you have built your own Kubernetes cluster i.e what we did in VirtualBox you would need to deploy a LoadBalancer such as metallb into your cluster to provide this functionality.

 **Port-Forward** - We also have the ability to Port Forward, which allows you to access and interact with internal Kubernetes cluster processes from your localhost.
-Really this option is only for testing and fault finding.
+This option is only for testing and fault finding.

-We now have a few options to choose from, Minikube has some limitations or differences I should say to a full blown Kubernetes cluster.
+We now have a few options to choose from, Minikube has some limitations or differences I should say to a full-blown Kubernetes cluster.

 We could simply run the following command to port forward our access using our local workstation.